alcytorres/watchlist-movies-frontend/README.md

 # README

-# Capstone Favorite Movies Api
+# Capstone Favorite Movies Frontend

 # Description
   Favorite Movies App allows users to add movies to their favorites and manage their watchlist.
 Users can log in or create an account, add movies to their favorites, and remove movies from their favorites watchlist.